Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 It will take 5-15 minutes to start up, depending on what Docker images you already have locally.
 Make sure everything has started properly by accessing [http://localhost:8080/share](http://localhost:8080/share){:target="_blank"} and login with **admin/admin**.

 ### Prerequisites {#prereq}

-Before you start using any of the libraries in SDK 5 make sure you got the correct Java and Maven versions installed:
+Before you start using any of the libraries in SDK 6 make sure you got the correct Java and Maven versions installed:

-Java needs to be version 11 or above:
+Java needs to be version 17 or above:<!--FIXME: Java 17 .. more to follow-->

 ```bash
 $ java -version